excelsky/msan622/project-sketch/README.md

 #### Scatter Plot ####
+I think it would be good to have scatter plot on numerical data.
+Users choose two variables on the left side and I show their scatter plot.
+Possibly, I show the segmentation within the elements.
 ![page2](sketch_scatter.jpg)

 #### Comparison Cloud ####
 I think it is useful to see a comparison cloud of job names between the two groups: those whose earn $50K or more versus less.
 ![page3](sketch_comparison.jpg)

 #### Logistic Regression Interactivity ####
 I do not know a proper name of this page.
 I think it is not a plot per se, but I think this interactivity would be useful.
 I have a binary dependent variable: $50K / yr more or less.
 So I think it would be fun to users to click independent variables on the left side and see the prediction percentage on the right side.
 I may include a caution message there, saying that this page only shows a prediction without considering a model assumption such as no multicollearity and no normal distribution assumption on error terms.
 ![page4](sketch_interactivity.jpg)